maatvirtue/CodeWallpaperChanger/README.md

 The CodeWallpaperChanger program picks a few source code files on your computer and generate a cool wallpaper for you (automatically changes your desktop background to the new wallpaper).

-Go try it and execute example/codeWallpaperChanger.jar !
+Go try it and execute `./gradlew run` !